-Peter Furnish serves as Vice-President of Marketing at Cineplex Inc, one of Canada’s leading entertainment companies.
+Peter Furnish is the Vice-President of Marketing at Starbucks Canada and has over 20 years of Marketing and Communications experiences.
+He previously served as Vice-President of Marketing at Cineplex Inc, one of Canada’s leading entertainment companies.
 Prior to that he held progressively senior roles on category leading brands HBO, Virgin Mobile, Budweiser (Labatt Breweries), and the Walt Disney Company.
 Peter currently serves on the board of the Canadian Marketing Association (CMA) and is also a member of the Board of Governors at Royal St. George’s College in Toronto.

 Before moving into the role of digital strategist for the Globe and Mail’s content studio, Katherine Scarrow was the editor of the Report on Small Business section.
 She is also the chief marketing officer of BareBones Bartending and has served as a branding consultant to tech startup Nanolytix.

 Katherine completed her EMBA at the Ivey Business School in 2016.

 As the founder of Sklar Wilton & Associates, Luke has spent almost 30 years working to create a place, where smart people can come to work and make a real difference in the lives of their clients.